mahmoudmohamedramadan/easy-model/SEARCH.md

 }
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> The `addOrderBy` method accepts the column you need to be used in the order query (default direction is `ASC`) and agrees with an array where the key is the column and the value is the direction.
+> By default, this method resolves the issue of ambiguous columns by assuming that you need to order by the parent relationship.
+However, you can modify this behavior if necessary.

 ### Scopes